yoadsn/TonguesPlugin/README.md

 If no language is setup for this player, no translation is attempted or sent.
 The translation is sent in addition to the original message a few moments later.

-Currently, If the sending player has a language configured for him, this language is used as the source language.
+Currently, regardless of the sending player's configured language, an auto-detection of the message source language is done.

-This behavior might change in a later version since a "French" player might still send some "English" text and expect it to be translated correctly to a "Russian" player.
+So for example, a "French" configured player might still send some "English" text and expect it to be translated correctly to a "Russian" configured player.

 #Latest Changes